 this representation of the panther, as an animal that would resist violently only as a last resort, meant that the animal became a symbol of Black resistance. given that the animal too was Black, they came to represent the poor and downtrodden in the Black belt.
 [1.9]

-the black cat was hung in the windows of countless households and small businesses, and put on placards and t-shirts of Black community members as they organized and striked for tenant rights.
+the black cat was hung in the windows of countless households and small businesses and put on placards and t-shirts of Black community members as they organized and striked for tenant rights.

-after one neighborhood successfully gaining control of a landlord’s property to thereafter establish one of the first community-owned, affordable housing projects in the country, the sentiment was that it was “all thanks to the power of that big black cat.”
+after one neighbourhood successfully gaining control of a landlord’s property to thereafter establish one of the first community-owned, affordable housing projects in the country, the sentiment was that it was “all thanks to the power of that big black cat.”
 [2.1]

 all this is important lessons for animal defenders, who frequent adopting animal names for their grassroots organizing.

-and it is important because often we can fixate on representing non-humyns as perpetual victims of the system, as forever innocent and passive bodies that need our intervention to give them liberation. even further, this flawed portrayal of animals tends to fuel ally theatre behaviour when vegans too begin to see themselves as victims.
+and it is important because often we can fixate on representing non-humans as perpetual victims of the system, as forever innocent and passive bodies that need our intervention to give them liberation. even further, this flawed portrayal of animals tends to fuel ally theatre behaviour when vegans too begin to see themselves as victims.

-but with this representation of the black panther as someone who is courageous and controlled in their use of strength, we can see why so many people drew inspiration from the animal for who they were and how they acted. the black panther, dangerous only when provoked – from this relationship, humyns can find their own inner strength by following the example of an animal.
+but with this representation of the black panther as someone who is courageous and controlled in their use of strength, we can see why so many people drew inspiration from the animal for who they were and how they acted. the black panther, dangerous only when provoked – from this relationship, humans can find their own inner strength by following the example of an animal.

 and i think that is something we could all try doing more.